Atemo-C/Atemo-C/README.md

 # Links
 My NixOS Wiki profile can be found [here](https://wiki.nixos.org/wiki/User:Atemo_C).

-My NixOS configuration can be found [here](https://github.com/Atemo-C/NixOS-Configuration).
+My NixOS configuration can be found [here](https://github.com/Atemo-C/NixOS-configuration).

-The potentially next overhaul of said configuration can be found [here](https://github.com/Atemo-C/NixOS-configuration-NEXT).

 # Contacts
 You may feel free to contact me on: